 - This episode ended on a dark note, revealing a darker side of life in service, causing quite the stir amongst UK media as I warned above.

 With 220 traditional Downton era recipes with a modern twist, this is a great book to have on hand when planning a Downton cocktail party with fellow fans.
-This 432 page ebook sells for only $7.95.
-Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
+Book sales from the 432 page ebook help offset my costs in food, equipment and time to keep bringing you new dishes.

 While the book is available on Amazon, you can only get a signed copy here on my site.
 If you don’t have an eReader I would suggest the PDF version which allows you to print recipes as you go, if you wish.